The How Thermometer Gun Works (Check Better)

 A: There are several advantages to using a thermometer gun:

-1. Non-contact measurement: Thermometer guns allow you to measure the temperature of an object or surface without making physical contact, which is especially useful for measuring the temperature of hot, moving, or hard-to-reach objects.
+Non-contact measurement: Thermometer guns enable you to measure the temperature of an object or surface without physical contact, which is particularly useful for measuring the temperature of hot, moving, or hard-to-reach objects.

-3. Safe and hygienic: Since thermometer guns don’t require contact with the object or surface being measured, they reduce the risk of cross-contamination and are ideal for use in situations where hygiene is a concern, such as in medical settings or when measuring food temperatures.
+Safe and hygienic: Since thermometer guns don’t require contact with the object or surface being measured, they reduce the risk of cross-contamination and are ideal for use when hygiene is a concern, such as in medical settings or when measuring food temperatures.

 Q: What are the limitations of thermometer guns?